marcospc6/GSoC-Proposal/gsocproposal.md

 Background preparation:

-	March 27 - April 27:
 	March 27 - April 3:
 	- Development enviroment setup
 	April 3 - April 10:
 	- Current Numpy’s documentation analysis, getting to know the documentation processes April 10 - April 17:
 	- Getting in touch with mentors, getting to know Numpy’s development processes April 17 - April 27:
 	- Investigation about ways to unify .c and .pyx function calling, find ways to integrate this funcionality in the existing public API for Numpy
 Community Bounding:
 	April 27 - May 25:
 	April 27 - May 5:
 	- My sister’s wedding, gotta catch a plane!
 I will be unavailable at this week May 5 - May 12:
 	- Validation of previous analysis (trial and error), documentation of results and feedback from mentor.
-Choose some specific core code in C which we must try to port
+Choose some specific core code in  which we must try to port
 	May 12 - May 19:
 	- Definition of Done (DoD) of the concept must be clearly defined and documented May 19 - May 25:
 	- Coding week, preparation to start the real work

 Student Coding:
-	May 25 - August 24:
 	May 25 - June 1:
 	- Some “hacky proof-of-concept system” is expected to exist at this point, then proceed with mentor input.
 List ideas on how to attack the big picture
 	- Getting feedback from mentor, then straight coding week June 1 - June 8:
 	- Checking current direction with DoD, feedback from mentor June 8 - June 15
 	- Run profiler on current code, check for hot code and bottlenecks, then optimize,  document beta public API documentation
 	June 15 - June 22:
 	- Proof of Concept API must be done at this point June 22 - June 29:
 	- Get feedback from mentor, at this point, based on the developed POC, we must decide what else are we going to implement June 29 - July 6
 	- Profile all functions for hot spots, optimize
 	July 6 - July 13:
 	- Document actual API, collect data for perfomance standards July 13 - July 20:
 	- Straight coding week, optimization
 	July 20 - July 27:
 	- Feedback from mentor regarding DoD and final value delivery for Numpy, define realistic final objectives and deadlines for the next 3 weeks, track time spent on tasks until so far
 	July 27 - August 3:
 	- Straight coding week
 	August 3 - August 10:
 - Straight coding week
 	August 10 - August 17:
 	- Final validation with mentor, documentation
 	August 17 - August 24:
 	- Final adjusts, doing anything that needs to be finalized, delivery!

 Off season:
 	August 24 - February 9
 	Enjoy ultimate glory!
 Get feedback from mentor and community, document ideas.
 Drink lots of whiskey and prepare for next year.